harfangk/harfangk.github.io/_drafts/2017-04-22-my-brief-foray-into-the-land-of-haskell-1.md

 ## The Scary, Scary Land of Haskell

 Haskell.
-I think few other programming languages invoked the same intensity of dreadfulness in me as Haskell did.
+I think few other programming languages invoked the same level of dreadfulness in me as Haskell did.
 After all, it is a language known for being arcane and unusual.
 Still, I love trying out new and difficult stuff.
 So I've been eyeing for an opportunity to venture into the land of Haskell for a while.

 I kept looking for a way.

 ## Setting Up the Plan

 One of the most common complaints about Haskell is that it's so hard to learn.
-As I researched about how to learn it, I could identify two causes:
+As I researched about why it was so hard, I could identify two causes:

 * Haskell is disparate from mainstream imperative languages.
 * Resources for learning Haskell are terrible in terms of being beginner-friendly.

 I've seen the same pattern in universities.
 A professor is knowledgeable in her area but is terrible at teaching because she received no training in pedagogy.
-And I've already suffered from such professors in universities, so I wasn't keen on subjecting myself to the same kind of torture.
+And I've already suffered from such professors in universities, so I wasn't keen on subjecting myself to the same kind of torture again.
 I had to find a good guidance.

 Then I came upon an article titled [Functional Education](http://bitemyapp.com/posts/2014-12-31-functional-education.html) by @bitemyapp.
 The author discussed the problems in learning functional programming, and reviewed many existing resources for learning Haskell.
 I did not, and still do not, know enough to evaluate his reviews.
-But he sounded rational enough that I decided to adopt his recommendation.
+But he sounded rational enough that I decided to follow his recommendation.

 His recommendation was to go for Brent Yorgey's [cis194 course](http://www.seas.upenn.edu/~cis194/spring13/lectures.html) first and then [Data61 course](https://github.com/data61/fp-course).